 Cannabis: What you need to know

 Rapid heart rate, red eyes, dry mouth and paranoia.
 THC can affect sensory perception.
 Colours may seem brighter, music more vivid, and emotions more profound.

-Cannabis is used by smoking or eating and is excreted as Δ 9-THC which is the primary active ingredient in cannabinoids.
+Cannabis is used by smoking or eating and is excreted as Δ 9-THC, which is the primary active ingredient in cannabinoids.
 The main metabolite excreted in the urine is 11-nor-Δ9-THC-9-COOH, which are found within hours of exposure and remain detectable in the urine for 3-10 days after smoking, or up to 30 days for chronic use.